hilsdsg3/ML_for_finance/README.md

 <p align="center"><img width=60% src="https://github.com/hilsdsg3/ML_for_finance/blob/master/metadata/GDP.png"></p>

 The result with the US GDP data after differencing twice is an ADF value of -15 vs the 5% critical characteristic of -2.873, therefore the tie series is stationary.

+Another important concept of time series is autocorrelation which is the correlation of data point with different piriods in the past.